intermine/im-docs/docs/embedding/apps-a.rst

 I am using ``require.js`` and the app just blew up
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each app gets its own internal implementation of require to load its and only its modules.
 If you have something on ``window.require`` it will not get overwritten but it will also not be used by us.
 Your apps see our version of require, not any other higher up.
+This is so that multiple apps can live peacefully on a page without deviating from the require spec and having our own prefixes and app silos.
 Suggestions are welcome.